naver/lucy-xss-filter/README.md

 	Assert.assertEquals(clean, filtered);
 }
 ```

+For more information, please see ....doc

 ## Contributing to Lucy
+Want to hack on Lucy-XSS?
+Awesome!
+There are instructions to get you started here.

+They are probably not perfect, please let us know if anything feels wrong or incomplete.

 ## Licensing
 Lucy is licensed under the Apache License, Version 2.0.
 See LICENSE for full license text.